Michel Laframboise: French Prairie

+In 1841, Eugene Duflot De Mofras, a French naturalist and explorer, made a list of the “Principal French-Canadian Settlers on the Willamette."
+Mich.
+Laframboise had settled on the Prairie in 1837.
+He had 200 horses, two houses, and one mill.
+He had enclosed 40 Hectares and cultivated 20.
+He harvested 170 Hectolites of wheat.

 Laframboise took part in the Champoeg Meetings in 1843 where he voted against forming a settler government.
 However, the majority of settlers voted in favor and established the Provisional Government of Oregon.
 By 1852 he had settled a Donation Land Claim north of his original property and was operating a ferry across the Willamette River to Champoeg, connecting to the Champoeg-Salem Road.
 He had a stroke in the early 1860s and then sold off his assets.
 Michel Laframboise died on January 25, 1865, at the age of 71.